Improve customer service delivery with Virima IT discovery

 Data is scattered across multiple systems, and team

-For internal teams to be effective, they need a way to view the entire process lifecycle in one holistic view.
+For internal teams to be effective in IT service delivery, they need a way to view the entire process lifecycle in one holistic view.
 They need the data to help them understand and resolve an issue for customers—and they need it fast.

 Suppose an internal team tries troubleshooting a problem with an internal system currently impacting their customers.
 It can take hours to find the root cause because the data is scattered throughout the organization.